D0D0123/MemoryGuideC/README.md

 ## Calloc

-**The C library function `void *calloc(size_t nitems, size_t size)` function allocates a requested amount of memory in the heap, and returns a pointer to the start of that memory (or NULL if the memory cannot be allocated).
+**The C library function `void *calloc(size_t nitems, size_t size)` allocates a requested amount of memory in the heap, and returns a pointer to the start of that memory (or NULL if the memory cannot be allocated).
 It then initialises/sets all of the allocated memory to zero.**

 This produces the same result as mallocing an array, and then iterating over it and setting every element to 0.